Zollinger-Harned Company Building: 19th century

+Lawfer was friends with John Wanamaker, a Philadelphia-based retail entrepreneur.
+Lawfer worked for Wanamaker in the 1850s and 1860s prior to opening his own store in Allentown.

+William Zollinger, who lived in Sandusky, Ohio, operated the Zollinger Department store the 1880s.

+The new owners tore down the amalgamation of separate storefronts and erected a single large three-story building at 607-613 Hamilton Street that wrapped around to the right with a double storefront at 14 to 16 North Sixth Street.

+20th century

-Lawfer and John Wanamaker of Philadelphia were friends, as Lawfer had worked for Wanamaker in the 1850s and 1860s prior to opening his own store in Allentown.
-It was from Wanamaker's Department store that Lawfer began decorating his store, as early as 1904 at Christmas.
-Lawfer's was the first local department store to feature a separate toy department that it called “Toyland.”
-At the center of the toy display that Christmas was a twenty-four-foot-tall, one-ton figure it called “Santa Claus’ Father.”
+While still at Wanamaker's department store, Lawfer began decorating his own store as early as Christmas in 1904.
+Lawfer's was the first local department store to feature a separate toy department that it called "Toyland".
+At the center of the toy display that Christmas was a twenty-four-foot-tall, one-ton figure it called "Santa Claus’ Father."
 It is not known if this was an attempt to combine the English figure known as “Father Christmas” with Nast's character.

-On December 9, 1905 local newspapers ran the first announcement of Lawfer's live Santa Claus.
-“Visit Santa Claus at his Cave in Toyland,” it read.
-“If you haven’t paid Santa a visit in his pretty Toyland, you had better come soon.
+On December 9, 1905, local newspapers ran the first announcement of Lawfer's live Santa Claus.
+"Visit Santa Claus at his Cave in Toyland," it read.
+"If you haven’t paid Santa a visit in his pretty Toyland, you had better come soon.
 Santa remembers every little face, you know, and he says there are some chubby little folks on his list he hasn’t seen yet.
-Bring your letters and put them in the letter box in his cave.”
+Bring your letters and put them in the letter box in his cave."

-W. R. Lawfer died suddenly on September 11, 1900 and the store was taken over by his sons, J. Harry Lrawfer, John N. Lawfer, and Alvin W. Lawfer.
+W. R. Lawfer died suddenly on September 11, 1900, and the store was taken over by his three sons, J. Harry Lrawfer, John N. Lawfer, and Alvin W. Lawfer.
 They ran the business for the next several years until 1903 when J. Harry Lawfer retired from the firm, turning his share of the business to John N. Lawfer.
-John N Lawfer subsequently sold his share to Alvan Lawfer and he started his own carpet and drapery store at 709 Hamilton Street.
-In 1906, due to ill health, Alvin Lawfer sold a major interest in the store to Clarence J. Early, and the name was changed to Lawfer-Early.
-However, the following year, in 1907, with his health further failing Lawfer sold his interests to William C. Harned and the ownership was totally reorganized and the name changed to Harned-Early.
-In a further reorganization in 1909, William R. Zollinger purchased Early's interests with the store again being renamed the Zollinger-Harned Company.
-William Zollinger, who lived in Sandusky, Ohio, operated the Zollinger Department store the 1880s.
-The new owners tore down the amalgamation of separate storefronts and erected a single large three-story building at 607-613 Hamilton that wrapped around to the right with a double storefront at 14 to 16 North Sixth Street.
+John N Lawfer subsequently sold his share to Alvan Lawfer prior to starting his own carpet and drapery store at 709 Hamilton Street.

+In 1906, the business was sold to Nathan Polwell of Philadelphia, who sent his nephews W.C.
+Harned and C.J.
+Early to manage Allentown's first department store.
+The establishment's name was changed from W.R.
+Lawfer Co. to Lawford-Harned Co. and later to Zollinger-Harned Co.